Generalized Symmetries From Fusion Actions: Introduction

 Orbifold theory studies the action of a group $G$ on a vertex operator algebra $A$.
 We highlight three key results from orbifold theory that are relevant to this paper.
 The first is the Schur-Weyl duality \cite{DLMcomp1996, KT1997}.
 Assume that $A$ is a simple VOA and $G$ is a compact Lie group acting on $A$ continuously.
 Then $A$ decomposes into

-where $W$ is the finite dimensional irreducible module and $A_W=\Hom_G(W,A)$ is the multiplicity space.
+where $W$ is a finite dimensional irreducible module and $A_W=\Hom_G(W,A)$ is the multiplicity space.
 Then $A^G=\Hom_G(\BC,A)$ is a simple vertex operator subalgebra of $A$ and each $A_W$ is a (nonzero) irreducible $A^G$-module.
-Moreover $A_{W_1}$ and $A_{W_2}$ are isomorphic iff $W_1$ and $W_2$ are isomorphic.
-The second one is that if $G$ is a finite group then $H\mapsto A^H$ gives a one to one correspondence between subgroups of $G$ and subalgebras of $A$ which contain $A^G$ \cite{DM1997, HMT1999}.
-Finally, if we further assume that $A^G$ is rational, $C_2$-cofinite and the weight of any twisted module is positive except $A$ itself then $\dim_{A^G}A^H=o(G)/o(H)$ for any subgroup $H$ \cite{DJX2013}.
+Moreover $A_{W_1}$ and $A_{W_2}$ are isomorphic $A^G$-modules iff $W_1$ and $W_2$ are isomorphic $G$-modules.
+The second is that if $G$ is a finite group, then $H\mapsto A^H$ gives a one to one correspondence between subgroups of $G$ and subalgebras of $A$ that contain $A^G$ \cite{DM1997, HMT1999}.
+Finally, if we further assume that $A^G$ is rational, $C_2$-cofinite and the weight of any twisted module is positive except $A$ itself, then the categorical dimension $\dim_{A^G}A^H=o(G)/o(H)$ for any subgroup $H$ \cite{DJX2013}.
 These assumptions on $A^G$ ensure that $\dim_{A^G}A^H$ is well defined and computable.

 It is well known that not every subalgebra $U$ of $A$ can be realized as $A^G$ for some automorphism group $G.$ A natural question arises: can $U$ be realized as the fixed-point subalgebra under the action of something analogous to a group?
 To answer this question, we have to assume that $U$ is rational and $C_2$-cofinite.
 In this case the $U$-module category $\Mod{U}$ is a modular tensor category (MTC) \cite{huang2005vertex} and $A$ is a condensable algebra in $\Mod{U}$ \cite{HKL}.
 We provide a positive answer to this question by employing the categorical Schur-Weyl duality, which is proved in this paper.
 Our approach to Galois correspondence is partly motivated by \cite{Xu2014} on conformal nets.